Hordenine

-Hordenine is an alkaloid of the phenethylamine class that occurs naturally in a variety of plants, taking its name from one of the most common, barley (Hordeum species).
-Chemically, hordenine is the N-methyl derivative of N-methyltyramine, and the N,N-dimethyl derivative of the well-known biogenic amine tyramine, from which it is biosynthetically derived and with which it shares some pharmacological properties (see below).
-As of September 2012, hordenine is widely sold as an ingredient of nutritional supplements, with sellers claiming that it stimulates the central nervous system and promotes weight loss by enhancing metabolism.
+Hordenine, also known as anhaline, peyocactin, N,N-dimethyltyramine or 4-hydroxy-N,N-dimethylphenethylamine, is an alkaloid of the phenethylamine family that occurs naturally in a variety of plants, taking its name from one of the most common, barley (Hordeum species).
+Chemically, hordenine is the N-methyl derivative of N-methyltyramine, and the N,N-dimethyl derivative of the well-known biogenic amine tyramine, from which it is biosynthetically derived and with which it shares some pharmacological properties.
+Like tyramine, hordenine acts as a norepinephrine releasing agent.

+As of September 2012, hordenine is widely sold as an ingredient of supplements, with sellers claiming that it stimulates the central nervous system and promotes weight loss by enhancing metabolism.
 In experiments in which animals are given sufficiently large doses parenterally (by injection), hordenine produces an increase in blood pressure as well as other disturbances of the cardiovascular, respiratory, and nervous systems.
 These effects are generally not reproduced by oral administration of the drug in test animals, and virtually no scientific reports of the effects of hordenine in human beings have been published.

+Use and effects

+Arthur Heffter tried hordenine at a dose of 100 mg and observed no detectable effects.
+Subsequent studies found that in doses of 200 to 500 mg, hordenine produces robust sympathomimetic effects, including vasoconstriction, bronchodilation, and pressor effects.
+Other sources have also stated hordenine to be a "stimulant".